-Welcome Message from Helene Burns, DPN, RN, NEA-BC, Senior Vice President & Chief Nursing Officer
+Welcome Message from Helene Burns, DNP, RN, NEA-BC, Senior Vice President & Chief Nursing Officer

 Welcome to the Department of Nursing at Jefferson Health – New Jersey.

 Here, you will learn about nursing excellence and our recent Magnet® Recognition.

 This designation, awarded by the American Nurse Credentialing Center, is the Gold Standard for nursing excellence and is achieved by less than 8% of hospitals nationwide!

 Magnet status reflects a commitment to nursing professionalism, teamwork, and superiority in patient care.

 Research has shown that Magnet recognition provides specific benefits to healthcare organizations and their patients, including higher patient satisfaction with nurse communication, a lower risk of 30-day mortality and lower fail-to-rescue rates, as well as higher job satisfaction among nurses.

 Our four-year journey to Magnet status was a rigorous and lengthy process that required widespread participation from leadership and staff.
 Jefferson Health – New Jersey is proud to have achieved this prestigious recognition and proud of the care our nurses provide each day.

 We hope you enjoy learning about our nursing program as you visit the different links.